The Cost of Applying to Medical School

 The fees related to your medical school application are likely to comprise your largest expense.
 Usually, these costs will fall into the following three categories:

 - Primary application fee.
-Most medical schools use the AAMC's Through this service, you are able to submit a single set of application materials and have them sent to the schools you specify.
-The 2018 application fee is $160 for the first school and $39 for each additional school.
-Keep in mind that not all schools use AMCAS, so be sure to check with the respective medical schools you’re interested in applying to regarding their admissions processes. to process applications.
+Most medical schools use the AAMC's to process applications.
+Through this service, you are able to submit a single set of application materials and have them sent to the schools you specify.
+The 2019 application fee is $170 for the first school and $39 for each additional school.
+Keep in mind that not all schools use AMCAS, so be sure to check with the respective medical schools you’re interested in applying to regarding their admissions processes.

 - Secondary application fee.
 The majority of medical schools require a secondary application.
 Those fees typically range from $0 to $200.
 If applicants qualify for the AAMC’s , some medical schools will waive the secondary application fee.